elementary/switchboard-plug-onlineaccounts/README.md

     cd build
     ninja

-To install, use `ninja install`, then execute with `io.elementary.switchboard`
+To install, use `ninja install`, then execute with `io.elementary.settings`

     ninja install
-    io.elementary.switchboard
+    io.elementary.settings